 - Forms sent over SSL-enabled domains are encrypted.
 To ensure SSL is enabled on your domain, visit Understanding SSL certificates.

-- Form Blocks can't be used as part of a HIPAA compliant solution.
-To collect secure patient information, we recommend using Squarespace Scheduling.
+- Form blocks can't be used as part of a HIPAA compliant solution.
+To collect secure patient information, we recommend using Acuity Scheduling.

 Watch a video

-- Edit a page or post, click an insert point, and click Form from the menu.
+- Edit a page or post, click Add Block or an insert point, then click Form.
 For help, visit Adding content with blocks.

-- In the Content tab of the block editor, set up your form and add a post-submit message or redirect.
-You can also add Google reCAPTCHA if you want.
+- In the Content tab, set up your form and add a post-submit message or redirect.

 - Click Design to customize your form's layout.